Have you ever wondered why some websites always appear at the top of Google search results?

 1 What is On-Page SEO and Off-Page SEO

-This includes everything from the content you create to the technical aspects of your site.
+On-page SEO is all about the elements you can control directly on your website to improve your visibility in search engines.
+This includes everything from the content you create to the structure of your site.

-These activities help create a positive online presence, driving more traffic to your site and enhancing its credibility in the search engines.
+These activities help you create a strong online presence, drive more traffic, and enhance your credibility in search engines.

 2 Comparing On-Page and Off-Page SEO